 By Joanne Jeffries.
-Last Updated 18th July 2022.
+Last Updated 23rd January 2023.
 Welcome to our guide on rape victim compensation and how much compensation do you get for rape in the UK.
 In this article, we’ll look to answer the question “how much compensation can be claimed for a rape victim from the rape victim compensation scheme?” and look in detail at rape compensation claims explaining ‘how do you get victim compensation for rape injuries?’ and ‘How does victim compensation work?’.
-We’ll show you who could make a claim for criminal injury compensation and how such claims are porcessed.
+We’ll show you who could claim criminal injury compensation and how such claims are porcessed.
 Plus, we offer examples of CICA payouts.
 These could work in place of a victim support compensation calculator or criminal injury compensation calculator.
 That way, you could get insight into how much you could claim.

 Rape Crisis reported shocking sexual abuse statistics for the year ending March 2017, which indicated that nearly 97,000 females and males are raped annually in the UK.
 The same statistics show that around 500,000 adults experience sexual assault in their lifetime.
 But how many lead to successful sexual assault claims or general assault claims?
 Too few, sadly.

 Claiming Rape Compensation For Physical And Mental Injuries

 Following a rape or sexual assault, the victim’s life can transform unimaginably.
 Victims of rape often experience both physical and psychological injury.
 If the assault was particularly violent, the victim of crime might suffer severe injuries such as broken bones and bleeding as well as troubling injuries such as soreness.
 The psychological effects can be severe and long-lasting.
 Common conditions include post-traumatic stress disorder (PTSD), shock, depression, anxiety and dissociation.